 - The notifications are in the Active status.

-- The notifications have a schedule that does not conflict with the library you just set up or currently pauses the notification.
+- The notifications have a schedule that does not conflict with the library you just set up.

 - The user email addresses (phone numbers) specified for each user account are correct.

-This only applies to PRTG on premises instances, not to PRTG in the cloud.
+This only applies to PRTG on premises installations, not to PRTG hosted by Paessler instances.

 - Repeat these steps for all your notifications.

-Sensors can perform simulated errors.
+Sensors can simulate an error.
 Go to the library's Overview tab, right-click a sensor, and select Simulate Error Status from the context menu.
-You will see that the sensor status quickly changes and sends the following message: Simulated error (code: PE034).
+You see that the sensor status quickly changes and sends the following message: The sensor shows a Down status because of a simulated error.
+To resolve this issue, right-click the sensor and select Resume from the context menu. (code: PE034).
 This also triggers the notification.